Fine Dining Server Resume Sample

 Entry Level Fine Dining Server Resume

 Experience is definitely a must if you want to work in the restaurant service industry.
-If you haven’t worked at all in the fine dining market, included related experiences in the industry even if it is in fast food or casual dining in your entry level Fine Dining Server resume.
+If you are currently at an entry level stage, and haven’t worked at all in the fine dining market, include related experiences in the industry even if it is in fast food or casual dining.

 It will be a tough sell but having some experience in restaurant hospitality is better than none.
 Besides if the fine dining restaurant does hire you it may not be as a server but more of a busboy capacity.
 This means very limited engagement with customers and more on keeping the place clean and the guests’ water glasses filled.